Sacramento Schools with EMT Training Programs

 In 2014, the start-up costs for the paramedic program were estimated to be $2,500.
 Applicants to the program must have a high school diploma or equivalent, hold current certification as an EMT - Basic provider, and meet minimum grade requirements for prerequisite courses.

 One program is offered by Cosumnes River College to students interested in becoming EMTs.
 The emergency medical technology department also offers a refresher course for currently certified EMTs and the opportunity to earn hours in the field through a work experience class.

 The EMT certificate program offered by CRC prepares students for the Sacramento County Health Department, Division of Emergency Medical Services certification exam as an EMT - Basic or EMT - Intermediate.
-The program consists of the completion of 16 credit hours earned in four courses.
+The program consists of the completion of 14 credit hours earned in three courses.
 Course EMT 100 includes 81 hours of didactic instruction and 135 hours practicing skills in laboratory, hospital, and ambulance settings.
 Prerequisites for applicants to the program include background checks, drug tests, liability insurance, and current immunizations.

 Other School Options

 Students have a minimum of three other schools from which to choose when deciding among EMT programs in the Sacramento area.
 Sierra College, Los Medanos College, and Napa Valley College are located 22 miles, 45 miles, and 47 miles from the city, respectively.